When you deploy a vRealize Automation Cloud Assembly template, one resource might need another resource to be available first.

 - Edit the dependent resource, adding a property that identifies the resource and property that must exist first.

-A property binding creates a dashed arrow in the canvas.
+An implicit dependency or property binding creates a dashed arrow in the canvas.